 - Ratio of the breadth of a table to the length of the table is 2 : 3. - Sheena has 2 marbles and her friend Shabnam has 3 marbles.
+The ratio of marbles

 Example-2.
 In a mathematics class there are 16 boys and 20 girls.
 Find the ratio of number of boys to the number of girls and express it in the simplest form.